spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 The `time` app is re-deployed with the new time-unit property:
 ![SCDF autoscaling increase load](images/SCDF-autoscaling-increase-load.png)

-Now `time` source emits messages with a rate of `~5000 msg/s`.
-The `transform` processor, though, is capped at around `1000 msg/s` and that in turn, it halts the throughput of the entire stream to a certain level.
+Now the `time` source emits messages with a rate of `~5000 msg/s`.
+The `transform` processor, though, is capped at around `1000 msg/s` and, in turn, halts the throughput of the entire stream to a certain level.
 This is an indicator that the `transform` has become the bottleneck.

 ![SCDF autoscaling data pipeline bottleneck](images/scdf-autoscaling-pipeline-bottleneck.png)